 Undervolt Your CPU

-Disable Irrelevant Apps Launching At Startup
+Disable Irrelevant Apps At Startup

 Use Liquid Metal

-- Remove the heatsink from your CPU.
+- Open your PC Case > Remove Heatsink from your CPU.

 - Wipe the previously applied thermal paste off the CPU using alcohol pads.

 - Apply a few drops of liquid metal thermal component > Reapply the Heatsink.

 Overclocking grants a few more FPS in games but at the cost of higher clock speeds, leading to higher temperatures.
 It is only recommended if your PC has sufficient cooling to support it.
 If you struggle to reduce CPU temperatures, revert any overclocking and run your hardware at base clock speeds.
 Instead, get gaming CPUs that can withstand such configurations, though remember that prolonged overclocking may reduce CPU lifespan.